 After following these steps and precautions, our Revit file will be ready to use, ensuring multidisciplinary information consistency.
 Correctly configuring the file’s parameters before modeling is an essential step in obtaining concrete and precise results.

-Find out how to correctly use Revit’s BIM methodology for all types of projects through GoPillar Academy’s various tutorials.
-Furthermore, you can become a BIM Expert by receiving 68 hours of lessons / 2 BIM courses (BIM BASIC and BIM ADVANCED) for $149 USD instead of $649 USD, through this link.
+Find out how to correctly use Revit's BIM methodology for all types of projects through GoPillar Academy’s various tutorials.
+Furthermore, you can become a BIM Expert by receiving 68 hours of lessons / 2 BIM courses (BIM Basic and BIM Advanced).

 BIM Execution Plan: a contractual document which defines the design standards, software and all executive methods according to which the BIM order must be developed.